Status Quo Bias: How it impacts your business?

 • In blind testing, consumers preferred New Coke, but when given a choice to buy, between the classic and the new, they preferred classic Coca-Cola.

-How Status Quo Bias Affects business and investment decisions?
+How Status Quo Bias Affect business and investment decisions?

 • Status quo bias can cause a business owner to avoid taking risks or introducing changes.
 They may continue to do so even if the risk might help them achieve their financial goals in the long run.